grafana/alloy/docs/sources/reference/components/loki.source.awsfirehose.md

 - `/awsfirehose/api/v1/push` - accepting `POST` requests compatible with [AWS Firehose HTTP Specifications](https://docs.aws.amazon.com/firehose/latest/dev/httpdeliveryrequestresponse.html).

 You can use the [X-Amz-Firehose-Common-Attributes](https://docs.aws.amazon.com/firehose/latest/dev/httpdeliveryrequestresponse.html) header to set extra static labels.
 The header can be configured in the **Parameters** section of the Amazon Data Firehose delivery stream configuration.
 Label names must be prefixed with `lbl_`.
-The prefix is removed before storing the label in the log entry.
+The prefix is removed before the label is stored in the log entry.
 Label names and label values must be compatible with the [Prometheus data model](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) specification.

 Example of the valid `X-Amz-Firehose-Common-Attributes` value with two custom labels: